zingale/phy504/_sources/inheritance-and-access.rst.txt

    Cyganek section 4.3

-With inheritance, we create a *base class* that has methods that should be generally applicable to any class that we build off of the base.
+With inheritance, we create a *base class* that has member functions that should be generally applicable to any class that we build off of the base.
 We then create a *sub class* that inherits the functionality of the base class and can extend it.